 Leafless runners may also have the vine hanging down from the plant.
 These are all vital signs that will need trimming.
 To retain an appealing form, unsightly plants with irregular growth will still benefit from pruning.

-Although it is possible to do the regular trimming of discolored and unattractive foliage.
-However, extreme pruning is achieving in spring or summer.
+Although it is possible to do the regular trimming of discolored and unattractive foliage, however, extreme pruning is achieved in spring or summer.
 During repotting, when plants can be significantly trimmed back, it is an optimal time for pruning.
 However, Boston fern reacts well to extreme pruning.

 Often apply clean, sharp pruning shears or scissors while pruning Boston fern.
-You have to move the plants outside or put an old sheet in the field to collect the cuttings.
+You must move the plants outside or put an old sheet in the field to collect the cuttings.
 This care is because pruning may be messy.

 If your Boston fern isn’t growing as quickly as it usually does, a larger pot might be required.
 Roots peeking into the drainage hole are another hint.
 Don’t wait until the pot is poorly attached to the root.
 Moreover, If the potting mix is so root-compacted that water flows into the pot directly, it will probably be time to repot the plant.